ratt-ru/CubiCal/README.md

 ## Licence

-CubiCal is licensed under the GNU GPL v2.0 License.
+CubiCal is licensed under the GNU GPL v2.0 Licence.